joshuagryphon/plastid/docs/source/examples/p_site.rst

 Pitfalls
 --------

-This P-site mapping strategy requires pronounced initiation peaks in :term:`ribosome profiling` data.
+This P-site mapping strategy requires pronounced :term:`initiation peaks <start codon peak>` in :term:`ribosome profiling` data.
 If these are absent -- which can happen under conditions of initiation shutdown (if the sample is under stress before lysis) -- an alternative option is to use a